By Amanda Addey-Jibb

 Lastly, don’t forget that your sponge is the key to whether your dishes will actually be clean or whether they will be harboring germs forever.
 If you have been using your sponge for 2 months or more, let that poor soul go.
 It has been through enough!
 Sink sponges tend to be usable for around 2 weeks to 2 months, depending on how often you sanitize it.
 How might you sanitize a sponge you ask?
 Well, there are many methods, but my favourite is to simply microwave it in a bowl of water for 1-2 mins every 2 weeks.
 Ideally every week is best, but who has time for that?

-If you use a rag instead of a sponge, only God can help you.
+And if you use a rag instead of a sponge, only God can help you.
 I will pray for you.

 To everyone else, happy cleaning!